Mikhail Zygar: Biography

-He organized the only interview of Russian independent media with Ukrainian president Volodymyr Zelenskyy after the start of the war.
+He has organized the only interview of Russian independent media with Ukrainian president Volodymyr Zelenskyy since the start of the war.
 In 2024, he was convicted in absentia for disseminating fake news about the armed forces of the Russian Federation.

 Personal life

 On 25 October 2022, Zygar came out and announced his marriage to Russian actor Jean-Michel Scherbak in Portugal.

 Awards

 In 2014, CPJ announced that Zygar was to receive the International Press Freedom Award.
 He was the seventh Russian to be honored (after Tatyana Mitkova in 1991, Yevgeny Kiselyov in 1995, Yelena Masyuk in 1997, Musa Muradov in 2003, Dmitry Muratov in 2007 and Nadira Isayeva in 2010).

 Books

 War in Myth (2007).
 A collection of Zygar's essays about his work in hotspots like Iraq, Lebanon, Uzbekistan, Kyrgyzstan, etc.

 Gazprom.
 New Russian Weapon (2008), together with Valery Panyushkin.
 An investigation of the most mighty Russian state-owned corporations.

-All the Kremlin's Men (2015).
-The book became the most important Russian non-fiction about the metamorphoses of Putin and his inner circle.
-The book was the #1 bestseller in Russia for 4 months.
-In it, Zygar traces Vladimir Putin's ascent to become the most powerful Russian president in decades, and illustrates the grip that extreme paranoia has on Moscow's power elite.
+All the Kremlin's Men (2015) is a non-fiction book about Vladimir Putin and his inner circle.
+The book was #1 bestseller in Russia for 4 months.
+In it, Zygar traces Putin's ascent to become the most powerful Russian president in decades, and illustrates the grip that extreme paranoia has on Moscow's power elite.
 It took Zygar seven years to write, interviewing current and former associates of the Russian president.
-In his book, Zygar battles against the idealization of Putin as a savvy and ingenious puppet-master; both the demonic version put forth by the West, and the idolizing version propagated by Russia's official state media.
-Zygar is far from adopting the insulted tone of the Russian establishment in his assessment.
-He is more interested in tracing Russian leadership's slide into the aggressive worldview that has eventually led to the war in Eastern Ukraine and military intervention in Syria.

-The book became a huge event in Ukraine.
-It claims that annexation of Crimea was planned by the Kremlin in December 2013.
+Zygar criticized the notion of Putin as a savvy puppet-master, stating it was an exaggerated portrait created by both the West and Russian state media.
+His book also traced how the Russian government embraced an increasingly aggressive worldview which led to the Russian invasion of Ukraine in 2014 as well as their involvement in the Syrian civil war.
+The book gained popularity in Ukraine, especially the claim that the annexation of Crimea was planned by the Kremlin in December 2013.

 Nobel prize winner Svetlana Alexievich praised the book saying that "This is the first consistent description of everything that has happened over the last 20 years that I have read.
 It is a very serious study and an opportunity to learn from first hand reports".
 John Kampfner of The Guardian called the book "one of the most compelling" accounts written about Vladimir Putin.
 The Sydney Morning Herald reviewed the book as a "fascinating, in-depth and authoritative study of Russian politics".
 The book was also published in Sweden, Germany, Bulgaria, Finland, Poland, Czech Republic, and Hungary.
 All the Kremlin's Men was published in English in 2016.